 The assessment process allows individual patient and procedure risks to be identified and managed.
 Pre-assessment may take the form of remote, telephone, video or face to face assessments.

-High-risk patients are identified as those with an American Society of Anesthesiologists (ASA) score of 3 or greater where an underlying clinical condition or medications may make them more likely to have a complication, eg severe diverticulosis, patients on anticoagulants and patients having general anaesthesia.
+High-risk patients are identified as those with an American Society of Anesthesiologists (ASA) score of 3 or greater where an underlying clinical condition or medications may make them more likely to have a complication.